+The Framework is also aligned with the BOT's bank-wide Risk Management Framework.
+Approved by the PSC in 2018, the Framework provides clarity and details on the BAHTNET risk policy, risk governance, risk management as well as risk appetites and is subject to an annual review or when there are significant changes.
+The Framework was updated and approved by the PSC in 2024, the key point is to further identify important risk events and prepare an emergency plan to support business continuity (BCP).
 The Framework address the tolerance policy by identifying the tolerance level for each type of risk.
-PBD has the authority to make a decision during crises and emergencies, where the person responsible to make a decision varies upon the impact level.
-For example, extension of cut-off time due to liquidity problem of a participant can be authorized by PBD director, while, liquidity problem that may affect the public can be authorized by the senior director and escalated to the higher executive.
+BPD has the authority to make a decision during crises and emergencies, where the person responsible to make a decision varies upon the impact level.
+For example, extension of cut-off time due to liquidity problem of a participant can be authorized by BPD director, while, liquidity problem that may affect the public can be authorized by the senior director and escalated to the higher executive.